Independent Work

 Independent Studies

-Working with a faculty sponsor, students may design an independent course of study during the fall or winter trimesters.
-Each course must be reviewed and approved by the Educational Program Committee, composed of Deans, faculty members, and fellow students.
+Advanced students may design an independent course of study during the fall or winter trimesters.
+Students go through a proposal process in which their course must be reviewed and approved by an Educational Program Committee composed of deans, faculty members, and fellow students.
+Working closely with a teacher sponsor, students are required to write their own curriculum, which includes tasks such as identifying readings and course materials, calendaring out their work, creating a syllabus, and determining how to present their learning.

 Senior Exhibitions

-Senior Exhibitions are an opportunity for seniors who are in good standing to design and complete a Spring trimester independent project, ideally interdisciplinary, culminating in a body of work that will be exhibited.
+Considered the capstone of our independent curriculum, Senior Exhibitions are an opportunity for seniors in good standing to design and complete a Spring trimester independent project, ideally interdisciplinary, and culminating in a body of work that will be exhibited.
 Students are expected to create a project that draws upon the breadth and depth of their educational experience at Putney.

 Inquire Now